typohnebild/numpy-vs-mir/README.md

 This is partially caused that we are somehow biased with the experience we already had in the use with Python and NumPy.
 In contrast, we only got to know D and MIR during this project.
-Furthermore, the resources, especially the available documentation, for NumPy is a more exhaustive and helpful then the one for MIR.
+Furthermore, the resources, especially the available documentation, for NumPy is more exhaustive and helpful then the one for MIR.
 However, the D-community in the [D-Forum](https://forum.dlang.org/) is very helpful and we got quick replies to our questions.